-(1) Replenish the dwindling pool of linguistic expertise in India, (2) Provide young Indian scholars with the highest level of qualification in linguistics, (3) Document in depth indigenous endangered languages for science and community, (4) Preserve for posterity a portion of India's diverse ethnoliguistic heritage, and, (5) In the case of the northeast, work in the interest of Indian national security.
-Prof. Dr. George van Driem Leiden University Post Office Box 9515 2300 RA Leiden The Netherlands george.van.driem@gmail.com www.iias.nl/himalaya/ www.leidenuniv.nl/ Schengen visas and accommodation in Leiden for Ph.D. fellows will be arranged by the International Institute for Asian Studies (IIAS) at Leiden University.
-About the Author George van Driem, Professor of Linguistics at Leiden University in the Netherlands, has been working on languages of the Himalayas since 1983.
+Aashish Jha (University of California at Berkeley), Surendra Raj Dhakal (Kathmandu) and George van Driem (Leiden University) with members of the Kusunda community in western Nepal earlier this year

+George van Driem, Professor of Linguistics at Leiden University in the Netherlands, has been working on languages of the Himalayas since 1983.
 He has documented the grammar and lexicon of several hitherto undescribed languages, e.g. Limbu and Dumi in Nepal, Dzongkha and Bumthang in Bhutan.
 He is presently working towards the completion of yet half a dozen other grammars.
 In Bhutan, working for the Royal Government of Bhutan, he discovered two languages previously unknown to scholarship, i.e. Black Mountain and Gongduk.
 He is the Director of the Himalayan Languages Project, a research programme of Leiden University manned by a multinational research team conducting fieldwork in India, Nepal, Bhutan, China and Bangladesh to produce in-depth grammatical and lexical documentation of endangered languages of the greater Himalayan region.
 He is the author of the two-volume ethnolinguistic handbook Languages of the Himalayas (2001, Brill).